Na Maloom Afraad: Casting

-In 2013, after the finishing work on script Nabeel and Fizza themselves choose the cast.
+In 2013, after the finishing work on script Nabeel and Fizza themselves chose the cast.
 Jawed Sheikh was the first person who was offered for the role of Shakeel Bhai, director recounts that "we had late Moeen Akhtar in our mind but after he passed away we for looked for the next best person and Jawed Sheikh came to mind".
 After reading the script sheikh accepted to do the film.